AILand/CheeseyPzChallenge/README.md

 ### `Improvments:`

-Better error handling/logging.
+    -Better error handling/logging.
-Tests run step in docker file.
+    -Tests run step in docker file.
-More comprehensive backend tests.
+    -More comprehensive backend tests.
-Injectable configuration from docker files.
+    -Injectable configuration from docker files.
-Front end tests
+    -Front end tests
-CSS framework
+    -CSS framework
-More consistent use of CSS.
+    -More consistent use of CSS.
-Rename everything "Cheesey" to "Cheesy".
+    -Rename everything "Cheesey" to "Cheesy".